Muhammad-Saleh123/delta-demo/README.md

 # delta-demo
-this a practice class demo
+this a practice class demo.